 Dina received her BA of Language and Translation from the Faculty of Arts, English Department, Alexandria University.
 She studied a Diploma of Higher Education in Translation Studies, University of Cambridge, UK.

-Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); Translators Without Borders Organization (TWB); PEN America; and the Society of Authors.
+Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); Translators Without Borders Organization (TWB); PEN America; the Society of Authors in UK; and International Union of Langauges and Translation.

 In 2020, Dina is the award-winner The Women Leadership & Excellence Award (in the field of Media) at “The Arab Women In Leadership and Business Summit 2020”, in recognition of her volunteer work at Women of Egypt Initiative.